florinpop17/app-ideas/Example Guide.md

 # Application Name

-Add a clear and descriptive description of the application.
+Add a clear and descriptive description of the application and it's main features.
 Answer to the following questions:

 -   "What is the main purpose of this application?"
--   "Is there any resource needed in order to complete the project?" - If the answer is yes, make sure you add it
+-   "Is there any resource needed in order to complete the project?" - If the answer is yes, make sure you add it.

 ## User Stories